Little Erna

 Little Erna (Klein Erna) is the butt of Little Erna jokes popular in Hamburg.
 This fictional character derives from a real person, Erna Nissen.
 Typical jokes, usually narrated in heavy Missingsch dialect, tell of ineptness, bad luck, naivety, and low culture.

 Origins

 Erna Nissen lived in early 20th century.
-Her misadventure was when she was a little girl.
-When she was to christen a ship to be named Little Erna, the champagne bottle didn't break.
+When she was a little girl, she was to christen a ship to be named Little Erna, when the champagne bottle didn't break.
 When her family moved to Hamburg, her brothers started telling this anecdote, as well as other jokes of this type.

 Writer Vera Möller (1911-1998) collected many Little Erna jokes.
 In her narration, Little Erna is Erna Pumeier, together with her family, especially baby sister "Little Bubi" (Klein Bubi).